|Senator Abraham Baldwin|

 Dec.
 21, 1809 – Baldwin County (in present-day Alabama) was created from land taken from Washington County.
 The county was named in honor of Senator Abraham Baldwin, though he never lived in what is now Alabama.

 Dec.
-21, 1848 – James Dellet, who was born in Philadelphia in 1788, died at Claiborne, Ala. and was buried in the garden of his residence.
-Dellet moved to Alabama in 1818 and practiced law with William B. Travis of Alamo fame.
+21, 1848 – Pennsylvania native James Dellet died at Claiborne, Ala. and was buried in the garden of his residence.
+Dellet, who was born in Philadelphia in 1788, moved to Alabama in 1818 and practiced law with William B. Travis of Alamo fame.
 In 1819, he was elected to the first Alabama House of Representatives under state government.
 He served as its secretary, and he was re-elected in both 1821 and 1825.
 He was later elected as a Whig to the Twenty-sixth U.S. Congress and was again elected to the Twenty-eighth Congress.

 Dec.
 21, 1861 – During the Civil War, a skirmish was fought at Hudson, Mo.